ditinc/bugzilla-github-extension/README.md

 [![Build Status](https://travis-ci.org/ditinc/bugzilla-github-extension.svg?branch=master)](https://travis-ci.org/ditinc/bugzilla-github-extension)
 # bugzilla-github-extension
-This Chrome extension integrates Bugzilla and GitHub to make your life easier.
+This browser extension integrates Bugzilla and GitHub to make your life easier.
 It is a work in progress, so feel free to contribute!

+## Supported Browsers
+ - Chrome
+ - Firefox

 ## Features
 #### Bugzilla